westial/commotalkie/README.md

 Two sides of a communication, publisher and subscriber.

-See [./include/application](./include/application) for the concrete interface and the [./test] scenarios for implementation details.
+See [./include/application](./include/application) for the concrete interface and the [./test](./test) scenarios for implementation details.

 ### Publish ###

-The client to send the message towards a "topic".
-A topic is an address, an event name or whichever name a message destination can be.
+This client sends a message towards a "topic".
+A topic is an address, event name, just a message destination.

 ```c
 // My Device Id